 In a mosaic sheet, small pieces of stone, glass, marble, travertine or other materials come already pre-arranged forming one sheet.
 Having many pieces already put together in one sheet makes the application process much faster.
 Strong, tear resistant fabric support the pieces but can be easily cut to your desired size.

 Glass mosaic tiles, a popular kitchen and bathroom choice, are made of thick and resistant pieces of glass.
 There are two main choices: square shaped which resemble a checkerboard or rectangle shape arranged like brickwork.
 The thickness of the glass creates stunning reflections from any light source and good lighting can enhance the effect.

 Travertine mosaic tiles have a special appeal as their porous and uneven limestone surface creates a nice “aged” effect.
-There are many cream-coloured varieties on the market that work really well in bathrooms.
-For kitchens there is also a large range of tones from light browns to red and yellow tiles.
+There are many varieties on the market.

 There is no limit to colours, finishes or arrangements you can find on the market as retailers offer many choices of mosaic tiles.
 The more exotic the material used, the more stunning the effects will be that would never be achieved using a standard tile.

 Another very effective decorative application is to use a mosaic tile as a border.
 Instead of covering the whole area with mosaic tiles, the sheets can be cut down to create borders.

 The mosaic tiles come in sheets which are flexible and need to be aligned properly with other tiles so there are no visible spaces between the sheets.
 They can be easily cut between the stones to the desired shape with any utility knife.
 The tiles also need to be taped down to make the surface even.